 A new cedar dining deck projects from the house in two directions, echoing the 1970s house’s t-shaped footprint, and a playful cedar walkway through planting connects the two sections.
 Constructing the deck from timber creates a more temporary, floating feel which accentuates the sloping site and hints at a pier or landing point by water.

 Because of the upside down arrangement of the house, strong geometry was introduced which would be seen most clearly from the first floor.
 A long sinuous curve to the edge of the main lawn blurs the change in levels where the land falls away.
-Three large circles – one picked out in low Yew hedging, one forming the upper lawn in the back garden and another creating another lawn in the front garden, both with inset curved benches – are key features in the design.
+Three large circles – one in low Yew hedging, one forming the upper lawn in the back garden and another creating another lawn in the front garden – both with inset curved benches – create different areas to sit, relax and play.

 Birch trees were added and a new beech hedge and columns to help the garden blend with the beech woodland beyond.
 Planting focused on ornamental grasses and tall late flowering perennials to create a calm, naturalistic feel with planting structure that would continue into Autumn and Winter.